Admission & Tuition Info

 Along with other Program prerequisites, all candidates must be able to independently, with or without reasonable accommodation, meet our Program specific technical standards of general and specific abilities and behavioral and social attributes, and continue to meet these standards throughout the entirety of their program.
 The technical standards have been developed in consideration of the demands of didactic and clinical training in graduate health sciences and clinical practice as a physician assistant.

-Successful Completion of Background Check and Comprehensive Drug Screening Test
+Successful Completion of Background Check, Comprehensive Drug Screening Test, and Medical Clearance

-- Prior to matriculation, students must successfully pass a national background check and a comprehensive drug screening via our vendor, CastleBranch.
+- Prior to matriculation, students must successfully pass a national background check and a comprehensive drug screening.

-- Students will be required to complete a second national background check and comprehensive drug screen prior to the start of their clinical phase of training (students are responsible for any associated costs).
+- Students will be required to complete a national background check and comprehensive drug screen annually throughout the entirety of the program.

 Student Malpractice Insurance